 Curriculum In Upper School

 The Middle School student is given a chance to explore and mature under the close supervision of teachers experienced in the needs of early adolescents.
 Students go to the classrooms of different academic disciplines for instruction.
 Core courses include English Language and Literature, Social Studies, Science, French, and Mathematics.
 In addition to the core subjects, Middle School students take three blocks of “exploratory” courses.
-These include: Art, Band, Information Technology, and Physical Education.
-A unique course, Quest, to address early teen academic, social, and behavior needs is offered to all middle school students.
+These may include: Art, Band, STEAM, Sports Science, and Career Studies.

 Read about how our “Move to the Middle” program prepares rising sixth-graders for the transition.